clpsych/shared_task/README.md

 - A `.tgz` of all these together is perfectly fine.

 ##Scores returned by March 20
-- I will reply to your mail with the resultant score files by March 18.
+- I will reply to your mail with the resultant score files.

 ##Required in my inbox by March 27
 - Contributing authors from the institution.